onedata/onedata-documentation/docs/user-guide/dir-stats.md

 ### Directories

 * `logical_size` — total size of file data contained in the directory, i.e. the sum of logical sizes of all regular files in its subtree.
-If a file has multiple hardlinks in the subtree, each hardlink is counted separately.
+If a file has multiple hard links in the subtree, each hard link is counted separately.
-* `virtual_size` — deduplicated logical size, where hardlinks of the same file in the subtree are counted only once.
+* `virtual_size` — deduplicated logical size, where hard links of the same file in the subtree are counted only once.
 Represents the storage space required for a complete replica of the directory.
 * `physical_size` — actual amount of storage consumed on a given storage backend by all regular files in the directory’s subtree.
 May be smaller than the virtual size if some file replicas are incomplete.

 ## Directory size statistics

-When the collecting of directory size statistics has been enabled by an [Oneprovider admin][dir-stats-enable-panel] or [space manager][dir-stats-enable-provider], they are collected for each directory in a space.
+When the collecting of directory size statistics has been enabled by a [Oneprovider admin][dir-stats-enable-panel] or [space manager][dir-stats-enable-provider], they are collected for each directory in a space.

 Directory size statistics are not calculated instantly.
 Instead, they are updated in the background, beginning with the